yjhong89/Turtlebot3-Raspberry-pi/README.md

   * Check ip address of Remote PC and turtlebot3 by **"ifconfig"** command. <br />

 * #### Connection by ethernet <br />
-  * Connect Remote PC and rasberry pi by ethernet cable. <br/>
+  * Connect Remote PC and raspberry pi by ethernet cable. <br/>
   * At Remote PC ethernet configuration, ipv4 window, set connection mode as **"share with other computers"**. <br />
     * This makes Remote PC and turtlebot3 connected by ethernet cable.
   * Check ip address of Remote PC and turtlebot3 by **"ifconfig"** command. <br />